 As I’m a vegetarian I wanted to pre-order a vegetarian meal on board, as this is possible in Economy as well.
 As I was used to from Lufthansa I have to log-in online, select a meal and when entering the plane the food is already waiting for me.
 But really, how bad is the Turkish Airlines website?
 It’s either working in Turkish or English – for sure I’ve selected English – and somehow It was displayed in a mix of German, my native language, and English.
 Well.
 When checking my booked flight it only displayed that there is a flight, but nothing more.
 No meals to choose or even already a seat number.
 As I thought that it’s maybe a must to have a miles&smiles account, the Turkish Airlines loyalty program, I created an account.
 Believe me when I

 say write that I’m normally good and fast with similarities: it took me more than 30 minutes to create this Account.
 And now understand my frustration when I found out that I wasn’t even able to add this booked flight to my account.
 Really, I lost my belief in this company!

-Then, 24 hours before departure, check-in to select seats, was open.
+Then, 24 hours before departure, check-in to select seats were open.
 24h is also the time mark that meal changes can’t be done afterwards.
 Choosing the seat was quite easy, just like I was used to it from all the other Airlines on this planet, and I got the 6F.
 But, I was checked in but creating a boarding pass was not possible yet.
 I felt like I’m part of a freak show.
 How can this company, Turkish Airlines, the best Airline, operate a business at such a low level?